 - Faces!
 These bars are great for cleaning your face!
 They will help heal dry patches and leave your face completely clean and not “stripped” or gooey.
 Here is a link to the products I suggest for your face.

 - Hands do not have to be dry and cracked.
 I understand that some working environments require certain soaps/cleansers be used, but after work, give your hands a nice wash with one of these bars and follow with the Intensive Moisturizer.
 You can use the Hand & Body Lotion for all day comfort and hydrating.

 - Babies – These bars are great for babies.
 If you are concerned about the essential oils, use the unscented bar.
 You may find it convenient to cut the bar to a size that would be easier to use.

 - Children - They love bars of soap!
 I know, odd, but I have been consistently surprised at the number of children that are entranced with these bars of soap and ask for Mom to buy some for them.
 They are not harmful in any way, but they don't taste good.
 They can be used for the whole-body including hair.
-The Bag of Fun and the Designer Soaps have been very popular with children. * This soap will burn eyes though so be careful.

 - Pets – I make a bar specifically for your pet but any will do fine.
 The one for pets is better though.
 It includes extra oils for softening your pet’s skin and essential oils that will ward off pests.
 Again, if the bars are too large for you or your pet just cut it to the size you want.
 I large knife will work fine.
 See Pet Soap.